BestTimesToVisit.com Logo

 transport

 Download the DiDi app (China's version of Uber) for easy and affordable transportation around Shanghai.
-Negotiate fares with taxi drivers beforehand, especially if you don't speak Mandarin, or use the meter to avoid overcharges.
+Negotiate fares with taxi drivers beforehand, especially if you don't speak Mandarin, or use the meter to avoid overcharging.
 The Shanghai Metro is efficient and extensive, but can get very crowded during peak hours.

 money